OWASP Top Ten 2004 Category A3 - Broken Authentication and Session Management

 According to WASC, "Insufficient Session Expiration is when a web site permits an attacker to reuse old session credentials or session IDs for authorization."

-The software does not sufficiently verify the origin or authenticity of data, in a way that causes it to accept invalid data.
+The product does not sufficiently verify the origin or authenticity of data, in a way that causes it to accept invalid data.

 The product transmits or stores authentication credentials, but it uses an insecure method that is susceptible to unauthorized interception and/or retrieval.

-The software implements an authentication technique, but it skips a step that weakens the technique.
+The product implements an authentication technique, but it skips a step that weakens the technique.

 Authenticating a user, or otherwise establishing a new user session, without invalidating any existing session identifier gives an attacker the opportunity to steal au...